How to find an apartment in Taiwan (haunted or otherwise)

 I eliminated one neighborhood which had everything I’d asked for but somehow didn’t feel right.
 And then, later in the day, I found a neighborhood I really liked.

 I contacted my agent and we met that night to view the only shortlisted apartment in that area.
-I liked the building, and the apartment satisfied most of my requirements—but the lounge had no windows.
+I liked the building, and the apartment satisfied most of my requirements—but the living room had no windows.
 (This is really common; I think it’s to get away from the sun.)

 We then went to a second apartment around 1km away.
 The agent rode there on his scooter and I followed in an Uber.
 As I arrived, he fist-pumped the air with joy after finding a scooter park almost right outside.